 Do you get the idea that David felt like it was just him and God against the world at that moment?
 It’s as if it was one of those times when there was no one else available to help David…it was just him and the God of the universe.

 But there’s an upside.

 When you are in that place where it feels like God is all that you have, you realize that He is all you need.
 Not that you don’t deeply value your relationships with family and friends, but you realize there are needs that only God can meet.
 There’s a space in your soul in which only He fits.
-We all hunger for an unchanging, immovable Rock in our lives and only He qualifies to be that.
+We all hunger for an unchanging, immovable Rock in our lives and only He qualifies.

 If you’re experiencing disappointment today because someone you thought would always be there for you is no longer, be encouraged.
 Jesus, the Rock of your salvation remains strong as true as ever.